-Current law requires a business to be licensed as a used motor vehicle dealer when selling more than 20 vehicles, which were used for business purposes, over a 2-year period.
-The bill creates a business disposal license for a business to sell its used vehicles if the vehicle sales do not exceed 20% of the business's gross revenue.
+Automotive sales - business disposal license - grounds for discipline - right of action for loss - appropriation.
+The act creates a business disposal license for a business to sell its used vehicles if the vehicle sales do not exceed 20% of the business's gross revenue.
 The vehicles must not be passenger vehicles.

-The bill also authorizes the motor vehicle dealer board to discipline a person holding this type of license for the following:
+The act also authorizes the motor vehicle dealer board to deny, suspend, or revoke a business disposal license for the following:

 - A material misstatement in an application;